NathanaelA/nativescript-liveedit/README.md

 [https://github.com/NativeScript/android-runtime/pull/92](https://github.com/NativeScript/android-runtime/pull/92)
 However, until this patch is accepted by Telerik; this plugin module now includes the patched runtimes for the latest version of nativescript.
 It should now auto-install the patched runtimes for you!

-If you want to compile the runtimes your self; you can clone the latest runtime, and manually patch it with my above patch, and then install the runtime following the latest documentation. [http://docs.nativescript.org/running-latest](http://docs.nativescript.org/running-latest)
+If you want to compile the runtimes your self; you can clone the latest runtime; switch to the release branch, and then manually patch it with my above patch (pull request 92), and then install the runtime following the latest documentation. [http://docs.nativescript.org/running-latest](http://docs.nativescript.org/running-latest)

+You can also run the latest nightly runtimes from [http://nativescript.rocks](http://nativescript.rocks), and the LiveSync patch is auto-applied to the nightly master before it builds it.

 Please note the watcher specifically does NOT watch the **App_Resources** folders, mainly because this folder must be built, as these are compiled resources.
-In addition the device code itself does not have any code to start watching any new folders when they are added; as I have a billion other things on my list that affects me more.
+In addition the device code itself does not have any code to start watching any new folders when they are added; restarting the app will allow it to start watching it.
+I have a billion other things on my list that affects me more.
 So this is a very low priority to actually code it up, I would gladly take pull requests that fixes this, if you find this oversight too annoying.

 ## Installation

-### If Upgrading
+### If Upgrading from a really old version
 Delete the old app\node_modules\nativescript-livesync folder, as the new node_modules plugin folder is now located in the root folder.

+### Upgrading from the prior versions
+You need to de-install the prior version, then install the new version.
+Run 'tns plugin remove nativescript-livesync' then run 'tns plugin add nativescript-livesync'

 ### Prerequisites:
 Run `npm install jshint -g`

 If you don't have xmllint already on your machine; you will need to install it.
 (Windows users: http://xmlsoft.org/sources/win32/)

-### NativeScript Command line Version 1.1.3+
+### Installation NativeScript Command line Version 1.1.3+
 Run `tns plugin add nativescript-livesync`

-### NativeScript Command Line Version Earlier
-Run `npm install nativescript-livesync --save` from your project's `root` directory, then copy/move the node_modules\nativescript-livesync folder to app\tns_modules

 ## Usage & Running